Learn how to use media relations trends to your company’s advantage

 Most reporters receive about 100 pitches every day, although they typically write only one or two stories a day.
 Standing out from the crowd takes time, expertise and diligence, and many companies just don’t have the manpower to do it effectively and consistently.

 Let Axia Public Relations be your strategic media relations partner.
 We will help you develop the right content and pitch it correctly for increased visibility and better connections with your target audience.
-Contact us today or download our free e-book, Learn Media Relations from the Media, for more information about how we can help you achieve media relations success.
+Contact us today or download our e-book, Learn Media Relations from the Media, for more information about how we can help you achieve media relations success.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.